 No, the Pittsburgh Steelers did not get here.
-And yes, the Cleveland Browns gave it a valiant shot, but fell short.
+And yes, the Cleveland Browns gave it a valiant shot but fell short.

 Although their most popular teams are not involved, West Virginia online sports bettors descend upon an excellent NFL conference championship round.

-What to Watch Sunday
+What to watch on Sunday

 - The Green Bay Packers host the Tampa Bay Buccaneers.
 (1:05 p.m.
 EST, Fox)